mlandis/mlandis.github.io/_posts/2016-05-16-graphical-models.md

 Your host wonders aloud what the chances of losing five games in a row might be.
 Most would reply the odds for heads over tails is fifty-fifty, which comes to $$2^{-5}$$ for five trials, assuming a fair coin.
 But, then again, the hour is late, the carnival is closed, and your host with the pointed mustache pours you more wine.
-You begin to wonder whether it is a fair coin.
+You begin to question whether it is a fair coin.

 This is to ask how are the data distributed for what parameters.
 A coin flip may be represented as a random variable, $$H$$, which can either be heads, $$H=1$$, or tails, $$H=0$$.